85degree/go-terbilang/README.md

 ## Contributors

-You can always contribute this package and create pull requests.
+You can always contribute to this package and create pull requests.
 Just give me a note

 ## License